TheLartians/BitLens/README.md

 ## Integration

-BitLens is a single header library the can be easily added via [CPM.cmake](https://github.com/TheLartians/CPM.cmake).
+BitLens is a single header library that can be easily added via [CPM.cmake](https://github.com/TheLartians/CPM.cmake).

 ```cmake
 CPMAddPackage(